A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 gain insight into a suspect prior to conducting an interview.
 By learning more about a suspect and determining whether that person is being deceptive, they have a much better chance of identifying the guilty party and gaining a confession.

 The purpose of statement analysis, according to Adams, is to gain a confession.
 The first assumption this method uses is that there is a distinct difference between truthful and fabricated statements that can be identified independently of matching the statements to the facts.
 She also believes "that truthful people give statements using the pronoun 'I,' which is first person, singular.
 Any deviation from this norm deserves close scrutiny, for it could be an indication that the person is not totally committed to the facts in the statement and, therefore, is not telling the whole truth."
 This last claim is based not on any scientific analysis but rather is based on what "investigators have noted."
 She makes many other claims about pronouns, shifting from one pronoun to another, nouns, being concise as opposed to offering too much information, and many other things.
 None of these claims are backed up by relevant research or studies.
-Some of the claims are just common sense, e.g., when a person keeps repeating "I don't remember," they're probably lying.
+Some of the claims are just common sense, e.g., when a person for whom you have good evidence supporting the belief that he was present when certain events occurred keeps repeating "I don't remember," he's probably lying.

 Adams's doctoral dissertation (2002), which she called an "exploratory study," examined "sixty narratives written by suspects and victims identified through the investigation of criminal incidents."
 The truth or deceptiveness of the narratives was known before the examination of the statements.
 She looked for patterns of "linguistic and structural attributes" in statements known to be true or deceptive.
 Not being blinded, she could have unconsciously evaluated the different statements according to preconceived notions.
 In any case, she found that the "most significant predictor of veracity was unique sensory details; the most significant predictor of deception was relative length of the prologue partition."
 The strongest conclusion she was able to make was